Liam-BK/OTK.UI/Docs/FAQ.md

 ### Why isn't my scroll bar affecting anything?

-- Scrollbars don't automatically control other elements.
-They output a value instead.
+- Scrollbars on their own are just components that don't automatically control other elements.
+They output a value between 0-1 instead.
 It's up to your code to decide what to do with the provided value (e.g., to a scrollable panel’s offset).

 ### Why does my instantiated LayoutLoader say a referenced element can't be found?